 Australia is home to people coming from many cultural traditions with diverse languages, religions and festivals.
 It is a nation of sports-lovers, but also has a deep-rooted artistic edge.
 Due to its location in the South Pacific, Australia has very close ties to Asia, which greatly influences the country's history, economics and culture.

 Arcadia students can experience all Australia has to offer through our internship programs, Arcadia-led field studies programs, or by studying at one of our many partner universities.
-Students are supported by trained Arcadia staff who organize exciting and culturally eye-opening excursions throughout the semester to show students the diversity and depth of this astonishing country.
+Students are supported by trained Arcadia staff who organize exciting and culturally eye-opening excursions throughout the semester to show students the diversity and depth of this impressive country.
 Arcadia challenges students to think differently about themselves and their studies both in Australia and once they've returned home.

 Study abroad in Australia will expose you to a colorful fusion of languages and culture, and a way of life that has been shaped by the environmental strengths and limitations of the vast Australian landscape.